AdobeDocs/adobe-io-events/src/pages/support/faq.md

 ### Which registrations are compatible with Subscriber Defined Filtering?
 To use SDF, your registration must only include Cloud Events deliveries.
 Registrations that have AWS EventBridge configured as a delivery method are not compatible with SDF.
 For more details, see the [SDF documentation](../guides/subscriber_defined_filtering/index.md#prerequisites).

+### Are filtered events available in the journal?
+No, when you apply subscriber defined filters to a registration, events that don't match your filter criteria are completely filtered out and will not be available in any delivery method, including the journal.
+The filtering happens on Adobe's servers before events are delivered to any destination.
+It is therefore utterly important to check the validity of your filter before applying it in production.
+Although I/O Events doesn't accept filters that are [syntactically incorrect](../guides/subscriber_defined_filtering/index.md#error-handling), you should use the [validation API](../guides/subscriber_defined_filtering/index.md#validating-filters) to check for [correct semantic](../guides/subscriber_defined_filtering/index.md#best-practices) of your filter against custom sample events.

+### Can I have different filters for different delivery methods?
+No, subscriber defined filters are applied at the registration level and affect all delivery methods (webhooks, journal, etc.) equally.
+If you need different filtering logic for different delivery methods, you would need to create separate registrations.

+### What happens if I delete all filters from a registration?
+When you remove all subscriber filters from a registration, it will receive all events for the registered event types without any filtering applied.
+Make sure your application can handle the incresed load before applying the change.

 ## Webhook FAQ